jchristel/SampleCodeRevitBatchProcessor/Samples/Flows/Modify_FilesIn/_docs/FilesIn.rst

         #.
 Saves file under a new file name
     #.
 Delete any links from the model ( Optional )
     #.
 Workset checking and, if required adjusting, of of worksets of levels / grids / scope boxes / reference planes
     #.
-Create a text file for each new revit file containing meta data for received models tracker in post process
+Create a text file for each new Revit file containing meta data for received models tracker in post process

 #.
 A post process which:
     #.
 Updates file recievd list with latest files received information.
     #.
-Checks revit batch processor log files for any exceptions
+Checks Revit batch processor log files for any exceptions

 Setup